A few days ago, I was rejoicing about how God reaches out to us. . .in so many ways.

 “David took off the armor and picked up his shepherd's stick.
 He went out to a stream and picked up five smooth rocks and put them in his leather bag.
 Then with his sling in his hand, he went straight toward Goliath.”

-David’s weapons of choice wouldn’t work for anybody else but him. . .but that’s okay because he was the only one headed to the field of battle.
+David’s weapons of choice wouldn’t work for an average warrior but it was perfect for him. . .he knew what he needed and he was the only one headed to this field of battle.

 David picked his weapons of the brook. . .from the running water.

-Water is often a type of the Holy Scriptures.
+Water is often a type of the Holy Spirit or the Holy Scriptures.

 Ephesians 5:26 says: